 Which leads me to the piece you’re now reading.

 The aftermath of betrayal is dark and lonely.
 When somebody you trust lies to you, everything gets called into question.
 Everything.
 It’s a slippery slope when you start doubting your own competence.
-One minute you’re questioning an entire relationship and the next minute you’re questioning your intelligence.
+One minute you’re questioning an entire relationship and the next minute you’re questioning your own intelligence.
 This was never about you.
 Your memory.
 This was NEVER about you.
 Your self-worth.
 THIS WAS NEVER ABOUT YOU.
-It will stay like that until you accept the reality of your circumstance.
+It will stay with you until you accept the reality of your circumstance, and sometimes long after.
 Even then, when somebody continuously breaks you down like a cardboard box, the decision to reassemble is last on your list of to-dos, especially when you’d love nothing more than to disappear with the morning recycling

 Over the course of a year I disappeared almost completely.
 The funny thing about disappearing is everyone sees it but you.
 In the midst of losing your sense of self, you will also lose more obvious things.
 Weight.
 Sleep.
 The wheel.
 You will become a mere outline of yourself until you wake up one night in the dark and realize you’ve erased too much.
 You should know by now that you cannot erase yourself to help others define themselves.
 That realization will be your first step of many.
 Each step you take thereafter, no matter how small, will be further along than the day before.
 One year later it will no longer be, “Look how far I have to go.”
 It will be, “Look how far I’ve come.”

 Please note: Some days you’ll take no steps at all.
-Instead, you will sleep, watch Netflix, text your friends, and MAYBE eat nachos in bed.
+Instead, you will sleep, watch Netflix, text your friends that you love them, and MAYBE eat nachos in bed.
 Be gentle with yourself on those days.

 I’ve accepted that I am not who I was before.
 That version of myself is gone.
 But you know what?
 I like the person I am today, somehow even more.
 I am bolder.
 I am stronger.
 I am more self-aware.
 I am kinder.
 I am more understanding.
 I am better assembled.
-Before the breakdown, I existed based only on the information I had at hand.
-After the breakthrough, I have learnings, and I’m using them.
 The beauty of reassembling is you get to put yourself back together however you’d like.
-I decided I didn’t want to be a cardboard box ever again.
+I decided I didn’t want to feel like a cardboard box ever again.
 Cardboard boxes can be broken down.
 They are dark inside.
 They are empty.
 I wanted to be an open room, and I wanted to be filled with light.

 Because watching yourself disappear for a year is the darkest magic there is.